 - 3 garlic cloves, minced

-Toss six baby carrots, halved lengthwise with 2 teaspoons of lemon flavoured olive oil, ½ teaspoon sea salt, 1 teaspoon freshly ground pepper and a pinch of cumin.
-Place in preheated oven at 350°F. Roast for 15 minutes, or until tender.
+Toss the carrots with the olive oil, oregano, curry powder, sea salt, pepper and cumin.
+Place on a baking sheet.
+Roast in preheated oven for 15 minutes, or until tender.

 Cooking memorable, flavourful dishes for ourselves and the people we care about is love and it’s powerful.
 If those dishes happen to be healthy and nourishing, even better.
 Make this recipe with ease in less than half an hour, 15 minutes of which is roasting your carrots in the oven.